Week #9: Jumpstart a healthier dairy consumption

 Yogurt:

-A great alternative to milk is yogurt as part of the milk sugar is reduced to lactic acid.
+A great alternative to milk is yoghurt as part of the milk sugar is reduced to lactic acid.
 Always opt for Greek yogurt when you can.
 The U.S. version is low in fat and high in proteins.
 You can always mix in your own fruits if you want additional flavor.

 Cheese

-Some tasty low-fat cheeses include reduced fat cheddar and Swiss cheese and low-fat mozzarella.
-Low-fat feta cheese is also very tasty, especially in salads or omelets.
+Some tasty low-fat cheeses include reduced fat cheddar and Swiss cheese and low fat mozzarella.
+Low fat feta cheese is also very tasty especially in salads or omelets.

 Please keep in mind that when fat is removed from cheese the water content typically increases which in return requires more salt to maintain texture and taste.
 The same is true for cottage cheese.

-Lactose intolerance
+Lactose Intolerance

 Advanced approach